Zen4All/Zen-Cart-Ship2Pay/README.md

 1. Unzip to a folder of your choice.
 2. Rename the YOUR_ADMIN folder to the name of your admin folder
 3. Copy the files to your server.
+4. Use phpmyadmin, or the built-in sql patch page to update you Database with the contents of install.sql
   * file-list:
     - /YOUR_ADMIN/ship2pay.php
     - /YOUR_ADMIN/includes/classes/ship2pay_payment.php